Kansai dialect

 A label in Kansai dialect.
 The advertisement, Iwashi o tabena akan!, translates as "You must eat sardines!"

 A poster written in Kansai dialect.
 The warning, Chikan wa akan de.
 Zettai akan de, translates as "Groping is forbidden.
 Absolutely forbidden."

 A caution written in Kansai dialect.
 The warning, Kii tsuke yā, Anta no koto ya de, Sono baggu, translates as "Take care!
 Do not let your bag get snatched!"

 The Kansai dialect (関西弁・関西方言, Kansai-ben, Kansai hōgen) is a group of Japanese dialects in the Kansai region (Kinki region) of Japan.
 In Japanese, Kansai-ben is the common name and it is called Kinki dialect (近畿方言, Kinki-hōgen) in technical terms.
 The dialects of Kyoto and Osaka are known as Kamigata dialect (上方言葉, Kamigata kotoba), and were particularly referred to as such in the Edo period.

-The Kansai dialect is typified by the speech of Osaka, the major city of Kansai, which is referred to specifically as Osaka-ben.
-It is characterized as being both more melodic and harsher by speakers of the standard language.
+The Kansai dialect is typified by the speech of Osaka, the major city of Kansai, referred to as Osaka-ben.
+It is characterized as more melodic and harsher by speakers of standard Japanese.

 Background

 Since Osaka is the largest city in the region and its speakers received the most media exposure over the last century, non-Kansai-dialect speakers tend to associate the dialect of Osaka with the entire Kansai region.
 However, technically, Kansai dialect is not a single dialect but a group of related dialects in the region.
 Each major city and prefecture has a particular dialect, and residents take some pride in their particular dialectal variations.

-The common Kansai dialect is spoken in Keihanshin (the metropolitan areas of the cities of Kyoto, Osaka and Kobe) and its surroundings, a radius of about 50 km around the Osaka-Kyoto area (see regional differences).
+The common Kansai dialect is spoken in Keihanshin (the metropolitan areas of the cities of Kyoto, Osaka and Kobe) and its surroundings, a radius of about 50 km around the Osaka-Kyoto-Kobe area (see regional differences).
 This article mainly discusses variations in Keihanshin during the 20th and 21st centuries.

 Even in the Kansai region, away from Keihanshin and its surrounding areas, there are dialects that differ from the characteristics generally considered to be Kansai dialect-like.
 Tajima and Tango (except Maizuru) dialects in northwest Kansai are too different to be regarded as Kansai dialects and are thus usually included in the Chūgoku dialect.
 Dialects spoken in Southeastern Kii Peninsula including Totsukawa and Owase are also far different from other Kansai dialects, and considered a language island.

-The Shikoku dialect and the Hokuriku dialect share many similarities with the Kansai dialects, but are classified separately.
+The Shikoku dialect and the Hokuriku dialect share similarities with the Kansai dialects, but are classified separately.